-How to run Enclave inside a Docker container
+How to run Enclave inside a Docker container, with host networking¶

 To follow this guide, you will need to have Docker already installed on your local system.
 This guide is based on running Docker (version 19.03.5) on a fresh installation of Ubuntu 18.04 LTS.